react-page/react-page/README.md

 ## Introduction

 I have been part of the [Wikipedia for learning](https://de.serlo.org) for almost a decade now.
-The experience and the lessons learned made me embark on the journey to build the ORY Editor.
+The experience and the lessons learned made me embark on the journey to build ReactPage.
 I wanted to make content editing on the web easy and enrich the Open Source Community with technology that moves the needle significantly for how content is created and edited on the web.